abrander/xget/README.md

 # xget

-Have you wver found a file on your Linux filesystem and wondered where it came from? `xget` is a simple download tool, that will download a file from a URL and save it to current directory.
+Have you ever found a file on your Linux filesystem and wondered where it came from? `xget` is a simple download tool, that will download a file from a URL and save it to current directory.
 It will furthermore add an extended file attribute `user.url` to the file, containing the URL